Congressional District # 08

 Remedial Action Consent Decree negotiations unsucessfully terminated in February 1998.
 A Unilateral Administrative Order (UAO) was issued to potenially responsible parties (PRPs) in May 1998.
 Under this UAO, the PRPs completed construction of the ROD remedy in January 2000.

 The PRP submitted an IC workplan September 2008 and the final workpan was approved in December 2008.
-The environmental covenant was recorded in Montgomery County Ohio on September 29, 2010.
+The new environmental covenant was recorded in Montgomery County Ohio on September 29, 2010 and is in compliance with UECA.

 On January 6, 2011 the Sitewide Ready-for-Anticipated Use (SWRAU) was signed.